 - Blue: Education and Work Status;

 Takasai in Gunma represents 80% of the production of these handmade dolls in the country.
-This city has a long history in the production of darumas since the 17th century, where farmers depended on a good harvest and used dolls as an amulet.
-There is even a special sanctuary for the Daruma.
+This town has a long history in the production of darumas since the 17th century, where farmers depended on a good harvest and used the dolls as an amulet.
+There is even a special shrine for the Daruma.

-Darumas come in several sizes and shapes, they usually have between 6 to 75 centimeters.
-There are female versions called Hime Daruma, which are usually bought by parents to protect babies.
-Although they sell the dolls, it is not recommended to buy for ourselves, as this is not the luck!
-So if you want a daruma, ask a friend for a gift.
+Darumas come in different sizes and shapes, they are usually between 6 to 75 centimeters.
+There are female versions called Hime Daruma, which are often bought by parents to protect babies.
+Although they sell the dolls, it is not recommended to buy them for ourselves, as this is not good luck!
+So if you want a daruma, ask a friend as a gift.

-In the past, some troll artists from the Edo Period portrayed darumas in phallic ways.
-They related it to the penis because they are both unable to lie down.
-Even the prostitutes of the time earned the nickname daruma because they left their clients' Malachi standing ...
+In the past, some troll artists from the Edo Period portrayed darumas in phallic forms.
+They related it to penises because both of them can't lie down.
+Even the prostitutes of the time earned the nickname of daruma because they left the clients’ Malaquias standing…

-Apart from commercial jokes and intentions, a Daruma doll represents three things: its purpose, its action and the result.
+Jokes and commercial intentions aside, a Daruma doll represents three things: your goal, your action, and the outcome.
 What do you think of these Japanese dolls?
-Do you know any additional information to add through a comment?
-We appreciate your sharing and we recommend reading also:
+Know any additional information to add via a comment?
+Thank you for sharing and we recommend you also read: